 A bit of controversy

 And we save the best for last!
-Who does not like controversy?
+Who doesn’t like controversy?
 Teenagers love it for sure.
-Because when, if not during an English lesson, can they discuss whether a teacher is really necessary….
+Because when, if not during an English lesson, can they discuss whether a teacher is really necessary….?

 If you need more ideas or ready-made materials for teaching teenagers, check out our Convo Pack: Teens materials.